Support our nonpartisan, nonprofit research and insights which help leaders address societal challenges.Donate

-- How has strategic initiative of the focus of the advancement of women in the workplace impacted critical business results - not limited to revenue, but also innovation and talent related objectives?
+- How has the strategic initiative of the focus of the advancement of women in the workplace impacted critical business results - not limited to revenue, but also innovation and talent related objectives?

 - What have you learned from times of uncertainty and setbacks that you have experienced?

 - What role will male leaders play in advancing female leaders throughout an organization?
+How do you build allyship across the organization?

 - What ways have you gained confidence to go beyond your comfort zone?
 How do you inspire others and build “followership”?